 The majority of the LSL PCC's business is transacted in committees as defined below, with recommendations requiring formal endorsement by the full PCC being referred to the next monthly PCC meeting by the relevant committee.
-The principal committees of the LSL PCC, for which detailed Terms of reference are available, are listed below.
+The principal committees of the LSL PCC, for which detailed Terms of Reference are available, are listed below.
 Membership of Standing Committee is restricted to members of the PCC, whilst membership of the other committees can include individuals co-opted on the basis of particular skills, knowledge or experience.

-- Standing Committee meets monthly to set the agenda for the following PCC meeting; in emergencies it can act on behalf of the full PCC - Finance Committee meets monthly to transact business relating to the finances of the Parish. - Personnel Committee has responsibility for recruitment and appraisal of employed staff and all employment issues and has oversight of the Volunteer Network of St Laurence's.

-Safeguarding sub-committee is responsible for all safeguarding issues relating to the church and reports to Personnel committee.

-• Fabric Committee meets monthly to transact business relating to the fabric and conservation of the properties owned or rented by the Parish (St Laurence's church and No.2 College Street).

-Vision sub-committee has responsibility for taking forward the project that seeks to bring about a major re-ordering of the interior of St Laurence's Church and reports to Fabric committee.

-Maintenance sub-committee has responsibility for maintenance and minor works and reports to Fabric committee.

-• Liturgy Committee has responsibility for the development of liturgy

-Music has responsibility for matters relating to music, choir etc and reports to Liturgy

-Children's and Young People's sub-committee has responsibility for matters relating to children and young persons and reports to Liturgy

-Outward Concern sub-committee determines the charitable beneficiaries of outreach giving and promotes linkage with the Lutheran

-Church in Nuremburg and reports to Liturgy.
+- Standing Committee is responsible for setting the agenda for the following PCC meeting; in emergencies it can act on behalf of the full PCC - Finance Committee meets monthly to transact business relating to the finances of the Parish. - Personnel Committee has responsibility for recruitment and appraisal of employed staff, hourly-paid workers and all employment issues and has oversight of the volunteer network of St Laurence's. - Safeguarding Committee is responsible for all safeguarding issues relating to the church. - Fabric Committee meets monthly to transact business relating to the fabric and conservation of the properties owned or rented by the Parish (St Laurence's church, No.2 College Street and St Leonard's churchyard), with responsibility for maintenance and minor works and has overall responsibility for taking forward the Vision project that seeks to bring about a major re-ordering of the interior of St Laurence's Church. - Liturgy Committee has responsibility for the development of liturgy, for matters relating to music, choir etc and reports to Liturgy and for matters relating to children and young persons - Pastoral Care Committee has responsibility for supporting and developing good pastoral care in the life and ministry of St Laurence's and St John's. - Outward Concern Committee determines the charitable beneficiaries of outreach giving, promotes Fairtrade and encourages linkage with the Lutheran Church in Nuremburg and with at St Marks Centre, Tanzania

-Life & Learning in Ludlow sub-committee has responsibility for running an adult learning programme and reports to Liturgy

-• Events Committee has responsibility for the organisation of social events in St Laurence's Church for the benefit of the Parish.

-Arts@StLaurence's sub-committee promotes musical activity in St Laurence's and musical outreach amongst young people and reports to Events committee.
+Arts@StLaurence's Committee promotes musical activity in St Laurence's and musical outreach amongst young people.